-"I was given a reed like a measuring rod and was told, 'Go and measure the temple of God and the altar, and count the worshipers there.'"
-NIV translation
+I was given a measuring rod like a stick and told, "Get up, and measure the Temple of God and the altar, and count how many people are worshipping there!

 John tells us that he was told to do some measuring.
 Throughout the Bible, when this occurs it is a sign that God is starting to deal with his people (Israel).
-We must remember that, at this time, those that believe in Jesus Christ have been taken out of the world.
+We must remember that, at this time, those that believe in Yeshua Messiah have been taken out of the world.
 John is told to count the worshipers in the temple and this too refers to the Jewish people.

-"'But exclude the outer court; do not measure it, because it has been given to the Gentiles.
-They will trample on the holy city for 42 months.'"
-NIV translation
+But the court outside the Temple, leave that out; don't measure it; because it has been given to the Goyim, and they will trample over the holy city for forty-two months.

 John is told to exclude all that are not Jews and not to measure their place because it is only temporary.
 We are told that the Gentiles (anyone that is not a Jew) will trample Jerusalem for 42 months.
 This time period corresponds to the midpoint of the seven year peace deal between Israel and the world. (see Daniel 9:27)

 Now we are introduced to God's two witnesses who speak to the people during this 42 month period.
 There is much speculation about the identity of these two men but we are not told who they are.
 Many believe that one is Elijah because of the promise that Elijah would come back before the day of judgment (see Malachi 4:5) but this is not so.
-When Jesus was asked about Elijah coming back, He explained that Elijah had already came back in the person of John the Baptist.
+When Yeshua was asked about Elijah coming back, he explained that Elijah had already came back in the person of John the Baptist.
 We must conclude that their identity is not important for us to know or God would have told us who they are.
 It is significant to note that there are two because that was legally required under Jewish law for a man to be put to death (see Deuteronomy 17:6).
 It is also important to see that they were "clothed in sackcloth" which was a sign of repentance and mourning over sin.

-"'These are the two olive trees and the two lampstands that stand before the Lord of the earth.
+These are the two olive trees and the two menorahs standing before the Lord of the earth.

-God is going to fight for the two witnesses and protect them and He will do the same for us.
+God is going to fight for the two witnesses and protect them and he will do the same for us.
 We, like the witnesses, are overcomers and nothing can stand against us (see Romans 8:31).
-Really, when God says "Can't touch this", He means it and that same promise is for us!
+Really, when God says "Can't touch this", he means it and that same promise is for us!

 These two are given unlimited authority from God and it is demonstrated by their control over natural forces as well as the fact that they cannot be touched by their enemies.
 This is similar to yet different from the power that God granted Moses and Aaron in Exodus chapters seven through eleven.
 They are similar in that the purpose of them being granted this authority is for the deliverance of God's people.
 In Exodus it was deliverance from bondage under Pharaoh while here it is deliverance from bondage under sin and Satan.
 They are different in that, in Exodus, Moses' authority was limited but here the witnesses have the ability to cause the plagues as often as they wish.
-We, as Christians, have the same type of authority and protection through Jesus Christ.
+We, as Christians, have the same type of authority and protection through Yeshua Messiah.

 The two witnesses are killed but only after they have completed what God sent them to do.
 If you are a Christian, then God has prepared things for you to do (see Ephesians 2:10).
-A cool thing about this is that, if you are in the center of God's will for your life and doing what He has prepared for you to do, you cannot be touched (just like the two witnesses here).
+A cool thing about this is that, if you are in the center of God's will for your life and doing what he has prepared for you to do, you cannot be touched (just like the two witnesses here).
 This death that the two witnesses suffer is not a bad thing at all as they get to go to be with God forever and we must remember that God was even in control of this and its timing.
 There is true freedom in knowing that God is in control!

 When the two witnesses are killed, their bodies will be left in the street at Jerusalem.
 For three and a half days they will be shown contempt as everyone sees them but nobody will bury their bodies.